akn714/call-break/README.md

     * player 4: can't use 3 of heart, 'cause it has 9 of heart which is greater than 7 of heart, but it should be able to use 3 of heart as player 2 will pick the card

 ### Todo (server)
-* adding game_id and player_id in req object in middleware
+* done: adding game_id and player_id in req object in middleware